okta/okta-devices-kotlin/README.md

 #### UserConsent

-Display the challenge information and request the user to either accept or deny:
+Use to handle login request, display the challenge information and request the user to either accept or deny:

 ```kotlin
 private suspend fun handleUserConsent(userConsent: UserConsent) = runCatching {